-Our independent person/children's advocate to whom children or adults can talk to about worries and concerns with regard to possible child abuse is Wendy Ferguson (see above).
+Our independent person/children's advocate to whom children or adults can talk to about worries and concerns regarding possible child abuse is Wendy Ferguson (see above).

 Wendy is usually at a morning service or can be contacted as above.